OnTheLine/otl-bookdown/docs/Dougherty-etal-OnTheLine.md

 actions that they condoned by White Hartford parents in the 1960s.

-White racial anxiety at Bloomfield High was driven by the dramatic shift in racial demographics during this period, as shown in Image
+White racial anxiety at Bloomfield High was driven by the dramatic shift in racial demographics during this period, as shown in Figure
 <a href="#fig:1967-84-bloomfield-race">31</a>.[102]
 The school enrolled
 only 13 percent Black students in 1967, which rose to 37 percent by 1977, then climbed to 62 percent by 1984.
 But the primary driver of this